barumau/pandunia/engli/dunia_baxe.md

 ## Easy sentences

 In this section we will compare the sentence structures of Pandunia with English and Chinese, the two most widely spoken languages of the world.

-The normal sentence word order is subject-verb-object – just like in English and Chinese.
+The normal sentence word order is subject–verb–object – just like in English and Chinese.

     English:   I love you, and you love me.
     Pandunia:  mo ai ni, ni ai mo.